Arcadia-Science/2024-organismal-selection/README.md

 # Activate conda environment
 conda activate analysis.yml

-# Install the remaining R packages
+# Install the remaining R packages contained in "install_R_packages.R"
-UPDATE

 # Load and organize data
 Rscript code/org-sel-data.R

-# Replicate analyses and pub figures in the script org-sel-analysis.R
+# Code to recreate analyses and figures is in org-sel-analysis.R
 ```
-### Description of the folder structure

 ## Contributing

 See how we recognize [feedback and contributions to our code](https://github.com/Arcadia-Science/arcadia-software-handbook/blob/main/guides-and-standards/guide-credit-for-contributions.md).